-Riechert SWORE support the RE process semantically: Not based on MDA.

-[60] SHOLL provides a semantic structure for capturing Cover domain

-[00] requirements information and linking this knowledge.

-information to domain- and application- Formal semantics

-specific vocabulary: in order to allow the i ormai semanties.

-various stakeholder a collaborative

-elicitation of requirements SWORE has

-been integrated into the semantic

-collaboration platform SoftWiki

-Unfortunatelly, this project is closed

-Vassah and NED NED ontology considers non-functional Oriented to non

-Danava in NFK Ontology requirements early in software functional

-Dalleva III Untology development.
-The NEP ontology defines raquiramenta

-[05] the meaning of a set of concents for the requirements.

-NEP domain The ontology allows for

-conturing relationships of NEPs with

-functional requirements in the form of

-runctional requirements in the form of

-decomposed (AND/OP decomposition)

-and have operationalizations, that is a

-and have operationalizations, that is a

-terget system (operations, functions, data

-representations and architecture design

-decisions) that will active the NED

-K-f[(2)] NI annua ah decisions) that will satisfy the NFR.
-Nothersday MDA.

-K01 [02] NL approach A method to build a domain ontology Not based on MDA;

-notification and the second se Lover domain

-natural language.
-Therefore, terms are knowledge;

-towonomy is built.
-Associations between

-taxonomy is built.
-Associations between

-the extracted terms are identified and

-make up together with the associated

-formatting togging paging and apparent

-iormatting, tagging, parsing and concept

-identification of eluctor intersection and

-towonomy building of well of deciding

-which according an angihle remains

-interactive and thus need human

-interactive and, thus, need numan

-Ving of al Inconsistency An algorithm for detecting and resolving Cover domain

-[63] chooking inconsistancias of domain ontologias for knowledge

-[05] algorithm RE The domain ontology is considered to Kilowicuge

-aigurtinn be a thesaurus containing all the

-information about domain concepts and

-their role.
-Thus, inconsistency of domain

-knowledge can be found by ontology

-consistency checking.
-The algorithm is

-based on the Tableaux algorithm

-consistency rules are formally defined and

-semantic checking is proposed to resolve

-detected inconsistencies However

-consistency checking is only performed

-regarding the logical consistency of the

-ontology That is checking whether the

-ontology is satisfiable which means that

-there is no contradicting information in the

-ontology

-1 ontology.

-Zhu et al. in Requirements An ontology-based approach for Not based on MDA.

-[64] refinement inconsistency measurement of Does not cover

-tree requirements specifications based on a domain knowledge

-requirements refinement tree.
-Therefore,

-requirements are stepwise decomposed

-until a requirement can be realized.
-During

-this process of requirements refinement,

-external requirements from the customers

-are extracted first.

-Eric Yu i/Tropos The agent-oriented modelling framework Based on MDA;

-[50] - i was developed for modelling and Does not cover

-reasoning about organisational domain knowledge;

-environments and their information Goal oriented.

-systems.
-The framework can be used for

-several purposes, e.g. Requirements

-Engineering and Software Process

-Modelling.

-Darimont et KAOS The KAOS (Knowledge Acquisition in Not based on MDA;

-al. [53] automated Specification or Keep All Does not cover

-Objects Satisfied methodology is a GORE domain knowledge;

-approach.
-KAOS is described in as a Goal oriented.

-multi-paradigm framework that allows to

-combine three levels of expression and

-reasoning: semi formal for modelling and

-structuring goals, qualitative for selections

-among alternatives and formal for more

-accurate reasoning when needed.
-A

-generic ontology forms a metamodel for

-requirements.

-Farefelder Ontology- A prototype of a semantic guidance Cover domain

-[52] driven system that assists the requirements knowledge

-guidance for engineer in capturing requirements by

-requirements using semi-formal representation.
-Their

-elicitation approach aims to prevent specifying and

-finally resolving incorrect requirements.

-Instead, the prototype automatically

-proposes at least parts of the requirements

-by using information originating from a

-domain ontology.
-On these suggestions

-the requirements engineer can build on to

-define requirements.

-Castaneda OntoSRS A framework is divided into three Based on MDA;

-et al. [40] application areas, such as: the description Cover domain

-of requirements specification documents, knowledge;

-the formal representation of the IEEE criteria oriented

-application domain knowledge, and the

-formal representation of requirements.

-Framework addresses the issues in RE,

-creates key points where to integrate

-ontologies in RE process, but more effort

-is needed to implement the framework.
+Kof [62] NL approach A method to build a domain ontology from requirement documents provided in natural language.
+Therefore, Not based on MDA; Cover domain knowledge; terms are extracted from text and clustered, a taxonomy is built.
+Associations between the extracted terms are identified and make up together with the associated terms the domain model.
+While the formatting, tagging, parsing and concept cluster building are automatic, the identification of cluster intersection and taxonomy building as well as deciding which associations are sensible remains interactive and, thus, need human interaction.
+Ying et al. [63] Inconsistency An algorithm for detecting and resolving inconsistencies Cover domain knowledge checking of domain ontologies for RE.
+The domain ontology is algorithm considered to be a thesaurus containing all the information about domain concepts and their role.
+Thus, inconsistency of domain knowledge can be found by ontology consistency checking.
+The algorithm is based on the Tableaux algorithm, consistency rules are formally defined and semantic checking is proposed to resolve detected inconsistencies.
+However, consistency checking is only performed regarding the logical consistency of the ontology.
+That is checking whether the ontology is satisfiable, which means that there is no contradicting information in the ontology.
+Zhu et al. in [64] Requirements An ontology-based approach for inconsistency Not based on MDA. refinement measurement of requirements specifications based on a Does not cover domain tree requirements refinement tree.
+Therefore, requirements knowledge are stepwise decomposed until a requirement can be realized.
+During this process of requirements refinement, external requirements from the customers are extracted first.
+Eric Yu [50] i/Tropos The agent-oriented modelling framework i was Based on MDA; 1 / 110 pos developed for modelling and reasoning about Does not cover domain organisational environments and their information knowledge; systems.
+The framework can be used for several Goal oriented. purposes, e.g. Requirements Engineering and Software Goar oriented.
+Process Modelling.
+Darimont et al. KAOS The KAOS (Knowledge Acquisition in automated Not based on MDA; [53] MAUS Specification or Keep All Objects Satisfied Does not cover domain [55] methodology is a GORE approach.
+KAOS is described knowledge; in as a multi-paradigm framework that allows to Goal oriented. combine three levels of expression and reasoning: semi Goar orienteu. formal for modelling and structuring goals, qualitative for selections among alternatives and formal for more accurate reasoning when needed.
+A generic ontology forms a metamodel for requirements.
+Enrofolder [50] Ontology Cover domain Imagula data Farefelder [52] Ontology- A prototype of a semantic guidance system that assists Cover domain knowledge driven the requirements engineer in capturing requirements by guidance for using semi-formal representation.
+Their approach aims requirements to prevent specifying and finally resolving incorrect elicitation requirements.
+Instead, the prototype automatically proposes at least parts of the requirements by using information originating from a domain ontology.
+On these suggestions the requirements engineer can build a 0.1.575 on to define requirements.
+Castaneda et al. OntoSRS A framework is divided into three application areas, Based on MDA; [40] such as: the description of requirements specification Cover domain knowledge;

+documents, the formal representation of the application domain knowledge, and the formal representation of requirements.
+Framework addresses the issues in RE, creates key points where to integrate ontologies in RE process, but more effort is needed to implement the framework.
+IEEE criteria oriented -- --- ------------------------

 Several ontology-based requiremnts engineering concepts were analyzed in this chapter.
 Key formal criteria were proposed, according to IEEE organization, standard 830.
-It is stated that these criteria are non-negotiable while speaking about good requirements specification.
+It is stated that these criteria are nonnegotiable while speaking about good requirements specification.
 It could be extended, mapped, but the base is non-negotiable.